-- a) Incoming message is received and logged at the County Sheriff's Dispatcher. - b) EMA Director is notified by the Sheriff's Dispatcher. - c) Columbiana County EOC receives a fax copy of the Initial Notification Form. - d) EMA Director notifies Ohio EMA and confirms with the Sheriff's Dispatcher. - e) The Sheriff's dispatcher or EMA Director notifies, Commissioners, Sheriff, and the East Liverpool Dispatch.

-- e) The EOC staff are notified and mobilized as appropriate to the situation. - f) When representatives from the following emergency response organizations arrive: EMA Director, Sheriff, fire services, and health medical, arrive the EOC is considered Operational. - g) Schools, hospitals, nursing homes, registered daycare, and industries in the affected areas are notified and requested to implement emergency procedures appropriate to the situation.
-If school is not in session, consideration should be given to canceling school in the county for the following day. - j) The public alert/notification system is brought to a standby status. - k) The notification of support organizations is confirmed.
+- a) Incoming message is received and logged at the County Sheriff's Dispatcher. - b) EMA Director is notified by the Sheriff's Dispatcher. - c) Columbiana County EOC receives a fax copy of the Initial Notification Form. - d) EMA Director notifies Ohio EMA and confirms with the Sheriff's Dispatcher. - e) The Sheriff's dispatcher or EMA Director notifies Commissioners, Sheriff, and the East Liverpool Dispatch.
+The EOC staff are notified and mobilized as appropriate to the situation. - f) When representatives from the following emergency response organizations arrive: EMA Director, Sheriff/ ESF-13, Fire Services/ ESF-4, and Health Medical/ ESF-8, arrive the EOC is considered Operational. - g) Schools, hospitals, nursing homes, registered daycare, and industries in the affected areas are notified and requested to implement emergency procedures appropriate to the situation.
+If school is not in session, consideration should be given to canceling school in the county for the following day. - h) The public alert/notification system is brought to a standby status. - i) The notification of support organizations is confirmed.